Why is Mother’s Day different in the UK?

 Many countries share “Mother’s Day” with other celebrations, ranging from ‘International Women’s Day’ in many Eastern European countries, ‘Annunication Day’ in Armenia, to the birthday of their Queen in Thailand.
 Most countries however have dates that change from year to year based on when a certain week in the month falls, the second Sunday in May in the USA for example.

-In fact there are over 30 different dates for “Mother’s Day” in 2020 but by far the most popular is May 10th this year, the second Sunday in May, celebrated in 96 countries including the USA.
+In fact there were over 30 different dates for “Mother’s Day” in 2020 but by far the most popular is the second Sunday in May, celebrated in 96 countries including the USA.
 Here are some examples of the key dates across the calendar showing that Mother’s Day literally covers the whole year.
 ‘Every Mother Counts’ after all 🙂